Constitutions of Kansas: Leavenworth Constitution

 In the 1856 election the free-staters achieved a majority in the legislature, and they called for another constitutional convention, to head off approval of the Lecompton Constitution.
-It met in March 1858 first in Mineola, then in Leavenworth.
+It met in March 1858 first in Minneola, then in Leavenworth.
 This constitution, the most liberal of the four—it would have given "all males" the right to vote—, was sent to Congress in January 1859, but Congress took no action.